kyverno/website/content/en/Community/_index.md

 ## Get in touch

-If you are unable to attend a community meeting, feel free to reach out anytime on the [#kyverno Slack channel](https://app.slack.com/client/T09NY5SBT/CLGR9BJU9) or [mailing list](https://groups.google.com/g/kyverno).
+If you are unable to attend a community meeting, feel free to reach out anytime on the [Kyverno slack channel in the Kubernetes workspace](https://slack.k8s.io/#kyverno), or the Kyverno [mailing list](https://groups.google.com/g/kyverno).

 We love hearing from our community!

 ## Contributing

 Thanks for your interest in contributing!
 We welcome all types of contributions and encourage you to read our [contribution guidelines](https://github.com/kyverno/kyverno/blob/main/CONTRIBUTING.md) for next steps.

 The project contributors use [GitHub discussions](https://github.com/kyverno/kyverno/discussions) for all implementation and project internal topics and the [GitHub Wiki](https://github.com/kyverno/kyverno/wiki) for design documents, notes on the dev environment, project guidelines and best practices.